[Book Review] Media Freedom: Contested Legacy of a Concept in Turkey

 Turkey, in this story, has a unique place.
-According to Istanbul-based P24 Platform for Independent Journalism, more than 150 journalists are currently in jail.
-This number, according to the annual report of New York-based Committee to Protect Journalists (CPJ), makes Turkey an open prison, a country which jails journalists more than any other country in the world.
+According to the Istanbul-based P24 Platform for Independent Journalism, more than 150 journalists are currently in jail.
+This number, according to the annual report of the New York-based Committee to Protect Journalists (CPJ), makes Turkey an open prison, a country that jails journalists more than any other country in the world.

 A Political History of Turkey’s Press

 In the long 19th century, the Ottoman intelligentsia saw the press as an indispensable medium to defend the idea of political reform to keep a fracturing empire intact.
 The empire faced a number of challenges internally and externally.

 The geopolitical rivalry and challenge from the Austrian Habsburgs and the Czar’s Russia were threatening the territorial integrity of the empire, which also had to deal with imperialist interests in its far-flung territories in North Africa.
 Internally, the emergence of nationalism among Christian minorities and their push for secession in the Balkans posed grave threats for the Sublime Porte.
 To ward off separatist nationalist waves, Ottoman intellectuals came up with a number of ideologies.
 Ottomanism, constitutionalism, sharing the decision-making power with Christian minorities at a constitutional assembly alongside with the Sultan’s office, removal of the Millet system to establish equal citizenship based on secular Ottoman identity were among the driving intellectual currents of the day.